kaimast/geni-lib3/docs/source/intro/windows.rst

 Install / Basic Setup
 =====================

-* Install the above dependencies in their default locations (particularly Python and Omni 2.7)
+* Install the above dependencies in their default locations (particularly Python, Omni, and OpenSSL)

 .. warning::
   If you change any of the install locations you may need to edit configuration files